omicsEye/deepbreaks/README.md

                         `read_data` function.
 As this may change the whole FASTA file, you maywant to save the FASTA file after this cleaning step.
+  -o OUTPUT, --output OUTPUT
+                        Output directory to save the results.
   --seed                Seed for random number generator.
 Default is 123.
 ```